 It was refreshing to meet someone like that.
 Just nice.

-As soon as they were done with the songs, James lept over the barricade and ran over to introduce himself and shake my hand.
+As soon as they were done with the songs, James lept over the barricade and ran over to introduce himself.

 He has kind eyes, and maybe I'd finally figured out what a good man looks like.

-I first noticed Jesse at a friend’s rooftop party on Memorial Day 2005, but I decided he was gay, possibly born again, and had a strangely high voice.
+I first noticed Jesse at a friend’s rooftop party on Memorial Day 2005, but I decided he was gay.

-Dalton was different from other guys I dated because he really liked me.
+Dalton was different from other guys because he really liked me.
 There were no games.
-There was no boy disease.
+No boy disease.

-There have been so many moments throughout our relationship where I knew he would be the one I would marry.
+There have been so many moments throughout our relationship where I knew he would be the one.

 To this day, Cynthia still makes me eat our wedding cake on our anniversary, even though it’s seven years old.